roschreiber/OhTheDungeon-Redux/README.md

 No. Well, yes, you can but I don't recommend that.
 OTD-R is currently very buggy since there have been massive changes to the way NBT is handled in Minecraft.
 I have not been able to fix most of these yet, so you may get bugs like dungeons not generating properly or chests being empty.

-### So, why do I need to install Item-NBT-API as a dependency now?

-Because Minecraft changed how ItemStack NBT is serialized in 1.21.5+.
-Item-NBT-API bridges this gap temporarily, but I will remove it in the future, making sure that there are only soft dependencies for OTD-R.

 ### How to manually place a dungeon?

 \(1\) Login as OP.